microsoft/DirectXShaderCompiler/docs/DXIL.rst

 SM.UNDEFINEDOUTPUT                    Not all elements of output %0 were written SM.VALIDDOMAIN                        Invalid Tessellator Domain specified.
-Must be isoline, tri or quad TYPES.DEFINED                         Type must be defined based on DXIL primitives TYPES.INTWIDTH                        Int type must be of valid width TYPES.NOMULTIDIM                      Only one dimension allowed for array type TYPES.NOVECTOR                        Vector types must not be present
+Must be isoline, tri or quad TYPES.DEFINED                         Type must be defined based on DXIL primitives TYPES.I8                              I8 can only used as immediate value for intrinsic TYPES.INTWIDTH                        Int type must be of valid width TYPES.NOMULTIDIM                      Only one dimension allowed for array type TYPES.NOVECTOR                        Vector types must not be present